dCache/dcache-snow/README.md

     git clone https://github.com/dCache/dcache.git

-2.  cd to the dcache directory created by the clone, and do:
+2.  cd to the dcache directory created by the clone, and checkout the version/branch (master, 3.1, 3.0, etc.) corresponding to the desired version of this plugin; e.g.,

+    mvn checkout -b 3.0 origin/3.0

+    then do:

     mvn install -DskipTests

-3.  switch to your checked out dcache-snow repository, and run:
+3.  switch to your checked out dcache-snow repository, and do (continuing with the version above, for instance):

+    mvn checkout 3.0
     mvn clean package

 This should produce a .zip file for the plugin.